Sections

 • Integrate those translations into a localized instance of the website in ways that ensure the site properly works

-To generate brand credibility and conversions in multilingual markets, those components—and many others—must always operate in perfect sync, and deliver a world-class translated user experience every time.
+To build brand credibility and increase conversions in multilingual markets, all components must work together smoothly.
+They should provide a top-quality translated user experience every time.

 If there’s a shortcoming at any point in these technologies or processes, the translated site may fail to operate, or could display a “mixed language” experience (in which untranslated content is visible along translated content, which is often a sign of bad content-detection technologies or unacceptably slow translation SLAs).
 Both of these scenarios irritate multilingual customers—and can send brand credibility and website conversions into a tailspin.